Doctor of Public Health (DrPH) Program

 - A minimum of three years of significant public health or other appropriate work experience is strongly recommended,

 - Prior to final decision for admission, selected applicants will be expected to participate in either an on-campus interview or a technology-assisted interview.
-Interviews on campus or by telephone at the student's request are always welcome.
+Interviews at the student's request are always welcome.

 Once an offer of admission has been extended to an international applicant, the Health Science Center will not issue immigration papers for student visas until the following documents have been received and approved by the Health Science Center:

 - Official transcripts from each college or university attended should be re-submitted both in English and the student's native language

 To be eligible for scholarships and assistantships offered by the School of Public Health, applicants must complete the admissions application by January 15, 2013.
 For more information, please contact the Office of Admission and Academic Services at 817-735-2401.

 Applicants will be furnished written notification regarding their admission status by the SPH Office of Admission and Academic Services.
 Statements by other Health Science Center personnel concerning the applicant's admissibility are not valid until confirmed in writing by the Office of Admission and Academic Services.